Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Cooling in the presence of a magnetic field and post cooling temperature profile

 \section{Cooling in the presence of a magnetic field and post cooling temperature profile}

-We know how to find the cooling timescale of a white dwarf if we know the $L-T$ relation, which was done in $\S 2.2$.
-In this section, we find the $L-T$ relations for the cases mentioned in \S 4 and using those relations, implement cooling with time to find the present interface temperature, $T_{*, pr}$ from the initial interface temperature, $T_{*, in}$, for $\tau = 10$ billion years.
-Once we know $T_{*, pr}$, we can easily calculate the present surface temperature, $T_{s, pr}$, using the equation for $dT/dr$ relation and the present value of the luminosity $L_{*, pr}$.
+In this section, we discuss briefly how the cooling time-scale of a non-magnetized white dwarf can be evaluated when we know the $L-T$ relation.
+Motivated by the analysis of the cooling evolution for non-magnetized white dwarfs, we estimate $L-T$ relations for the magnetic cases in section \ref{sec3} by fitting power laws of the form $L = \alpha T^{\gamma}$ for different field strengths.
+Using those $L-T$ relations, we implement cooling over time to find the present interface temperature, $T_{*, \rm{pr}}$, from the initial interface temperature $T_{*, \rm{in}}$ for $\tau = 10\,$Gyr.